Bill Griffeth is co-anchor of "Nightly Business Report," an award-winning evening business news program produced by CNBC for U.S. public television.

-Bill Griffeth is co-anchor of the 3 p.m.
-ET hour of CNBC's "Closing Bell" (M-F, 3PM-5PM ET).
+Previously, Griffeth was co-anchor of the 3PM ET hour of CNBC's "Closing Bell" (M-F, 3PM-5PM ET).

 Griffeth has written four books, "The Stranger in My Genes," in 2016; "By Faith Alone: One Family's Epic Journey Through 400 Years of American Protestantism," in 2007; "Bill Griffeth's Ten Steps to Financial Prosperity," published in 1994; and "The Mutual Fund Masters," in 1995.

 Griffeth received his bachelor's degree in journalism in 1980 from California State University, Northridge; in 2000, CSUN honored him with its "Distinguished Alumnus Award."
 In 2017, his alma mater awarded him an honorary doctor of humane letters degree.

 Follow Bill Griffeth on Twitter @BillGriffeth.